Piracy and Copyright Infringement

 OJLS courses may be transferred by end users only under very limited circumstances set forth in the agreement.
 Partner language schools may only use the courses with binding agreements.

-To report suspected piracy, e-mail firstname.lastname@example.org
+To report suspected piracy, send a message to firstname.lastname@example.org

 All reports are kept confidential.